-Drake Law School's Law Opportunity Leadership Program provides internships, mentorship, and leadership training for underrepresented students.
+Drake Law School's Law Opportunity Leadership Program provides internships, mentorship, and leadership training for high-achieving, underrepresented students.

 Drake Law School offers a Law Opportunity Leadership Program for up to five qualified students from underrepresented groups each year.